Table of Contents

 Nothing we can do about the screen choices, unless Asus manage to source a brighter and faster 120 Hz FHD display that could fill up this gap for competitive gamers.
 As for the choice between the existing FHD 120 HZ and QHD 60 Hz panels, I’d go with the former, it’s brighter and bundled in significantly more affordable models.
 As for that silver keyboard, you either accept it or go with the Space Gray model instead, which is what I’d recommend.

-Anyway, this is going to be one of my final Zephyrus G14 articles (the entire series is available here, with the detailed review over here and a comparison to the G15 and A15 AMD-powered options here), as I’m moving on to the pile of other laptops awaiting my attention.
+Anyway, this is going to be one of my final Zephyrus G14 articles (the entire series is available here, with the detailed review over here,a comparison to the G15 and A15 AMD-powered options here, as a more recent comparison with the updated Zephryus G15 and M16 generations over here), as I’m moving on to the pile of other laptops awaiting my attention.
 But if you have any other questions about the series, get in touch down below, I’ll try to help.